 I was on this trail seven years ago on the way to Goode Mountain.
 The only difference during the quiet hike down the decent path was not seeing anyone.
 The 3.5-mile walk to McAlester Lake Trail went by in the blink of an eye.

-The weather has been pleasant in the cold morning but would turn warm.
+The cold morning weather was pleasant but would soon turn warm.
 I crossed the log bridge over Bridge Creek past the fork.
 Soon, I reached East Fork McAlester Creek in a mile and saw the half-split log bridge.

 See more trip photos here.